European route E16: United Kingdom

 In Northern Ireland, it follows the A6 from Derry to Randalstown, then the M22 and M2 to Belfast.
 In Scotland, it follows the M8 from Glasgow to Edinburgh.

-E16 meets the E1 and E18 in Belfast, the E5 in Glasgow, the E15 in Edinburgh.
+The E16 meets the E1 and E18 in Belfast, the E5 in Glasgow, the E15 in Edinburgh.
 European routes are not signposted in the UK.
 There is no ferry any more between the United Kingdom and Norway.

 Norway

-E16 is the main road between Norway's two largest cities Oslo and Bergen, and the only mountain pass between Oslo and Bergen that is rarely closed due to snowstorms and blizzards (it goes below the tree line).
+The E16 is the main road between Norway's two largest cities Oslo and Bergen, and the only mountain pass between Oslo and Bergen that is rarely closed due to snowstorms and blizzards (it goes below the tree line).
 Outside winter, Route 7 is at least as popular between Oslo and Bergen, since it is shorter.
 There are some other options, such as the road through Hemsedal.
-E16 is narrow at many places in Norway, although upgrades are being built.
+The E16 is narrow at many places in Norway, although upgrades are being built.